094459/newsletter-oss-projects/README.md

 [duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
 Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
 Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

+**ebsight**

+[ebsight](https://aws-oss.beachgeek.co.uk/490) is a Python-based analysis tool developed by Stephen Jones in response to AWS's new EBS snapshot size reporting feature.
+This tool leverages the newly introduced FullSnapshotSizeInBytes field to provide comprehensive insights into EBS volume usage, performance metrics, and cost optimisation opportunities.
+After you have checked the repo out and gone through the README, why not read the supporting blog post, [Unleash the Power of EBSight for Optimal AWS Storage Management](https://aws-oss.beachgeek.co.uk/491) (#207)

 **ec2RuntimeMonitor**

 [ec2RuntimeMonitor](https://aws-oss.beachgeek.co.uk/3ra) EC2 runtime monitor is a serverless solution to get a notification when an EC2 instance is running for a time exceeding a user defined threshold.
 The README covers use cases why you might find this useful, but principally cost optimisation as well as reducing your carbon footprint are two key reasons why this might be a useful tool to keep your toolkit. (#193)